rexxars/prosemirror-dist/README.md

+### DISCONTINUED

+** IMPORTANT: ** This is no longer maintained, and will be unpublished from NPM.
+Use the official `prosemirror` package instead, which now features dist files.

 # prosemirror-dist

 **Temporary**, pre-built, dist-version of ProseMirror.
 Released ~daily if there has been changes in upstream repo.
 The release process is automated, so regardless of breaking changes, the major version will be bumped.
 Version your dependency accordingly.